Lightstreamer/Lightstreamer-kafka-connector/README.md

 # Examples

-The [examples](examples/) folder contains all the examples referenced throughout this guide.
+The [examples](examples/) folder contains all the examples referenced throughout this guide, along with additional resources tailored for specific Kafka broker vendors.
 Additionally, you can explore the [_Airport Demo_](examples/airport-demo/) for deeper insights into various usage and configuration options of the Lightstreamer Kafka Connector.

 For more examples and live demos, visit our [online showcase](https://demos.lightstreamer.com/?p=kafkaconnector&lclient=noone&f=all&lall=all&sallall=all).